IBM/iot-mapping/README.md

 5. If form data is valid, user should be able to execute Chaincode operations, view individual blocks and their data, and request state of registered Assets -->

-1. User registers an "end node" in the mapping UI, which represents a trackable asset capable of publishing location and sensor data.
+1. User registers an "end node" via the mapping UI or a MQTT message.
+This end node represents a trackable asset capable of publishing location and sensor data.

 2. Express backend subscribes to Watson IoT Platform channel corresponding to one or more end nodes.